ElektraInitiative/libelektra/doc/help/kdb-editor.md

 - `-e`, `--editor <editor>`:
   Which editor to use.
 - `-N`, `--namespace`=<ns>:
-  Specify the namespace to use when writing cascading keys (`validation` strategy only).
+  Specify the namespace to use when writing cascading keys.
   See [below in KDB](#KDB).

 ## Strategies

-- `validate`:
-  apply metadata as received from base, and then cut+append all keys as imported.
-  If the appended keys do not have a namespace, the namespace given by `-N` is added.

-The other strategies are implemented by the merge framework and are documented in [elektra-merge-strategy(7)](elektra-merge-strategy.md).
+The strategies implemented by the merge framework and are documented in [elektra-merge-strategy(7)](elektra-merge-strategy.md).

 ## KDB